HannaBasova/goit-ds-hw-01/README.md

 # **Personal Assistent (CLI)**

 This project is a console application which allows:
--add, change and view contacts
+- add, change and view contacts
--add and view birthday
+- add and view birthday
--remind about nearest birthdays (7 day)
+- remind about nearest birthdays (7 day)
 - if the birthday falls on a weekend - move the date of congratulations to Monday

  ##  **Technologies used**